 Bruises are mostly formed as a result of the injury, causing local skin discoloration.
 Generally, bruises do not require medical treatment and go on their own within a couple of weeks.
-A couple of creams to reduce bruising can be purchased over the counter and/or from the pharmacy.
-Nelsons Arnicare Arnica cream and Hirudoid cream can be used to help with bruising.
+A couple of creams to reduce bruising can be purchased over the counter and/or from the pharmacy, which possibly helps with bruising.
+In this post, I will review creams which contain Arnica, a popular herbal choice for bruises, and a Hirudoid cream, a pharmacy medication licensed for superficial bruising.

 Nelsons Arnicare Arnica cream is a herbal cream suitable for both children and adults.
 Nelsons Arnicare contains Arnica montana tincture as an active ingredient.
 This alpine plant is sourced from the Scottish Highlands and has been in use as an herbal and homeopathic remedy since the 16h century to reduce bruising and swelling due to injury.